Total Knee Replacement Surgery: A First-Hand Experience

 Have You Ever Had a Knee Replacement?

 So, what happens months down the road when your recovery progress has been interrupted, or not gone as well as you'd hoped?
-In my case, my husband's health deteriorated, and as his sole caretaker, I was sidetracked from keeping up with my own therapy and exercises as well as would have been preferred.
+In my case, my husband's health deteriorated, and as his sole caretaker, I was sidetracked from keeping up with my own therapy and exercises as well as I should have.

 There are a few options available, most of which involve some pain.
 How much pain depends on your own level of pain tolerance.
-For me, the latter is near zero, so the pain scale was pretty high.
+Mine is near zero, so it was a tough challenge.

 Physical therapy will continue, but there are other things added to the mix.